 1. The Logistics of Loaning

 When you pawn something, that item is actually collateral for a loan.
 They give you money, and take something from you as collateral in the event that you don’t pay it back.
+We provide both regular length loans and 24 hours loans.

 2. Ethical Behavior